richiejp/runltp-ng-1/ltx/README.md

 ### Set File

 Sent to LTX; will save the contained data to the path specified.

+Not that like all messages this is echoed back.
+Also see Get File above.

 `path`: fixstr | str 8
 `data`: bin 8 | bin 16 | bin 32